-We would also be very grateful if you could give us some or all of thefollowing pieces of information:
+We also asked for some or all of thefollowing pieces of information:

 - A dietary questionnaire.
-This lets us studyhow diet may influence asthma and the role genes has to play in this.
-This can be completed at home.
+This let us study how diet may influence asthma and the role genes has to play in this.
+This could be completed at home.

-- A quality of life questionnaire This lets us understand how asthma affects a child's quality of life.
+- A quality of life questionnaire This let us understand how asthma affects a child's quality of life.
 This can also be completed at home.

 - Skin allergy testing.
-The involves putting drops of water containing things people can be allergic to, eg dust mite, and then scratching the skin under the drop; this lets the water into the skin and if there is an allergy a midge-bite/nettle-sting type of small lumpwill appear for 20-30 minutes.
-We are testing severalallergens including dust mite, egg, cat hair, grass, mould and peanut.
-This will be done at the hospital.
+The involved putting drops of water containing things people can be allergic to, eg dust mite, and then scratching the skin under the drop; this lets the water into the skin and if there is an allergy a midge-bite/nettle-sting type of small lumpwill appear for 20-30 minutes.
+We tested several allergens including dust mite, egg, cat hair, grass, mould and peanut.
+This was only done at the hospital.

 - Breathing tests.
-In children over 5 years old we will do a breathing test called spirometry and then repeat this 15 minutes after taking two puffs of the blue inhaler.
-This will let us see if the airwaysare narrowed and if so whether the blue inhaled helps widen the airways.
+In children over 5 years old we did a breathing test called spirometry and then repeated this 15 minutes after taking two puffs of the blue inhaler.
+This let us see if the airways were narrowed and if so, whether the blue inhaler helps widen the airways.

 - Salivary cotinine.
 This is a substance which is related to breathing in second hand tobacco smoke and lets us study how this exposure is related to symptoms.